Pujari-Raj/NameConversion/Readme.md

-## This is Accordion App which was given as task in FSJSBootcamp.
+## This is NameConversion App which was given as task in FSJSBootcamp.

 Technologies/ Tools Used: